 There are a number of components that make up a telescope.
 Each of these components has its role to play in forming an image and making it viewable.
 One of the more important components is the telescope eyepiece.
 The eyepiece of a telescope can be described as the primary point of contact.
 This is what a user looks through to view what a telescope is capturing.
-Today, we’re going to take a look at some of the best telescope eyepieces in 2019.
-After that, we’re also going to take a closer look at how eyepieces work.
+Today, we’re going to take a look at some of the best telescope eyepieces in 2020.
+After that, we’re also going to take a closer look at how telescope eyepieces work.

 - The eyepiece has a 100-degree FOV which lets you capture loads of scenery at one time.
 This makes it a great option for viewing planets and other larger objects.